nikhilk7153/MedCalc-Bench-Verified/README.md

 ## Reproducing Code Interpreter Results

-In addition to the results for Table 2 in the main paper, we also prompted LLMs to write code to perform arithmetic instead of having the LLM do this itself.
+In addition to the results for Table 2 in the original MedCalc-Bench paper, we also prompted LLMs to write code to perform arithmetic instead of having the LLM do this itself.
 The results for this can be found in Appendix D. Due to limited compute, we only ran the results for GPT-3.5 and GPT-4.
 To examine the prompts and run under this setting, please examine the ```generate_code_prompt.py``` file in the ```evaluation``` folder.

 To run this code, simply `cd` into the ```evaluations``` folder and run the following: ```python generate_code_prompt.py --gpt <gpt_model>```.
 The options for ```<gpt_model>``` are either `4` for running GPT-4 or `35` to run GPT-3.5-turbo-16k.
 The results will then get saved in a jsonl file named: ```code_exec_{model_name}.jsonl``` in the  ```outputs``` folder.
 Note that in this case, ```model_name``` will be ```gpt_4``` if you chose to run using GPT-4.
 Otherwise, ```model_name``` will be ```gpt_35_16k``` if you selected to run with GPT-3.5-turbo.